 It is difficult to say whether forming an LLC is expensive.
 Nevertheless, the cost could be anywhere from $40 to $500.
 If you refuse to hire professionals, you’ll still have expenses like form fees to cover.

-The need to separate personal money from business funds, thus necessitating the creation of a business bank account for your LLC.
+The need to separate personal money from business funds necessitates the creation of a business bank account for your LLC.

 In Conclusion

 The cost of Wyoming is much lower compared to other forms of business.
 Apart from the state filing fees and annual taxes, you might bear the cost of the registered agent.
-Compare the price of professional LLC services and choose the most affordable one.
+Compare the prices of professional LLC services and choose the most affordable one.
+Hiring professionals, like LegalZoom, which offers LLC formation at $0, can be profitable, as there will be no additional cost to form an LLC.